nodejs/node/doc/api/async_hooks.md

 ### `class AsyncEvent()`

-The class `AsyncEvent` was designed to be extended from for embedder's async resources.
+The class `AsyncEvent` was designed to be extended by the embedder's async resources.
 Using this users can easily trigger the lifetime events of their own resources.